Categories of Employment

 Benefits eligible employee -- an employee with a schedule of at least 20 hours per week over the course of an academic or full year.

 Casual employee -- an employee working in a position that requires occasional duty on an as-needed basis.
 The hours worked may vary from week to week based on operational need and total hours must take into consideration all casual assignments across the College.
 Possible situations are:

 - has a varying schedule of less than 20 hours per week for all assignments and works less than 1,000 hours total per fiscal year;

 - is hired by a department for a limited set time period, not to exceed 16 weeks cumulatively, and may work varied hours per week (e.g., coverage for a leave)

-- Retirees who have interest in working at the College as a casual employee may be considered for re-hire after consultation with HR to determine return date eligibility after a break in service.
+- Benefits eligible employees, including retirees, who leave the College and have interest in working as a casual employee may be considered for re-hire after consultation with HR to determine return date eligibility after a break in service.